-The amethyst name comes from Koine Greek; the ancient Greeks thought the amethyst stone would protect the wearer from intoxicating powers of Bacchus enabling the wearer to keep a balanced mindset as well as keeping them calm, sharp and quick-witted.
+The amethyst name comes from Koine Greek; the ancient Greeks thought the amethyst stone would protect the wearer from the intoxicating powers of Bacchus, enabling the wearer to keep a balanced mindset and keeping them calm, sharp and quick-witted.

-For many centuries, the Amethyst gemstone has been associated with many myths and legends as well as religions in numerous cultures.
+The Amethyst gemstone has been associated with many myths, legends, and religions in numerous cultures for centuries.

 It’s not only the beautiful hues of the amethyst stone that makes it so desirable, but its availability in various shapes and sizes makes the gemstone very affordable.

 The amethyst is such a versatile stone.
-Its available in many cuts, sizes and many violets colours it’s a great stone to be used with your next bespoke jewellery piece.
+It’s available in many cuts, sizes and violets colours.
+It’s an excellent stone for your next bespoke jewellery piece.

-The amethyst looks great when set in both 18ct yellow gold, 18ct white gold and platinum allowing the stone and the precious metal to enhance any colour in your wardrobe.
+The amethyst looks excellent when set in 18ct yellow gold, 18ct white gold and platinum allowing the stone and the precious metal to enhance any colour in your wardrobe.

-It looks fantastic set into a bespoke ring, pendant and earrings and look fantastic on its own or set with diamonds or other complimentary coloured gemstones such as the golden beryl.
+It looks fantastic set into a bespoke ring, pendant and earrings.
+It looks incredible on its own or set with diamonds or other complementary coloured gemstones such as golden beryl.